Tennis elbow is the most common elbow complaint. It is often a painful and lengthy process.

 What are the symptoms of a tennis elbow?

-- Pain in the morning or after a long time of inactivity of your elbow
+Pain in the morning or after not moving the elbow for a long time

 Tennis elbow treatment with 3 exercises

 The natural way of tendon repair takes about six weeks.
-That means that after about six weeks, the damage of the tendon is restored, solving the pain.
+That means that after about six weeks, the damage to the tendon is restored, solving the pain.

 But with a tennis elbow, the overuse of the tendon keeps damaging the tendon.
 That’s why a tennis elbow doesn’t heal within six weeks.